-One of the biggest and most significant finding was that of a 57 year old man who, after a cardiac arrest, was able to recall everything accurately that happening around him while he was temporarily dead!
+One of the biggest and most significant findings was that of a 57-year-old man who, after a cardiac arrest, was able to recall everything accurately that happening around him while he was temporarily dead!

 “In this case, consciousness and awareness appeared to occur during a three-minute period when there was no heartbeat.

 “This is paradoxical since the brain typically ceases functioning within 20-30 seconds of the heart-stopping and doesn’t resume again until the heart has been restarted.

 “Furthermore, the detailed recollections of visual awareness, in this case, were consistent with verified events.”

 Is there consciousness after death?
 What do you think?
 Share your thoughts in the comments below!

 And if you want to learn more about how consciousness persists after death, here is a video: